 Snapchat is primarily used for creating multimedia messages referred to as “snaps.”
 A snap consists of a photo or short video which can be edited to include filters and effects, text captions, and drawings.
 One of those effects is a filter which tracks the speed of users, including while the users are driving.
 Now, it doesn’t take a rocket scientist to see where this is going.

 According to the complaint filed against Snapchat and Christal McGee by Wentworth and Karen Maynard, at approximately 11:15 p.m. on September 10, 2015, McGee was using the Snapchat while operating her Mercedes C230.
 Because she was allegedly motivated to drive fast due to the Snapchat speed filter, she accelerated her vehicle to speeds in excess of 100 mph.
 Unfortunately, because McGee was allegedly distracted by the app, she did not notice that a vehicle driver by Wentworth Maynard had pulled out into the road.
 McGee allegedly struck Maynard’s vehicle while traveling 107 mph.
-As a result of the accident, Maynard allegedly suffered permanent brain damage.
+As a result of the car accidents, Maynard allegedly suffered permanent brain damage.
 McGee posted a snap of herself lying on a stretcher with the caption, “Lucky to be alive.”

-While not specifically alleged in the complaint, the plaintiffs’ lawyer released a statement which exposes a number of other details about the moments leading up to the accident.
+While not specifically alleged in the complaint, the plaintiffs’ injury lawyer released a statement which exposes a number of other details about the moments leading up to the accident.
 Allegedly, McGee has three passengers in her vehicle, one of whom was pregnant.
 The pregnant passenger allegedly asked McGee to slow down, but McGee refused, arguing that she was “just trying to get the car to 100 miles per hour to post it on Snapchat.”
 The passenger allegedly saw the speed on the filter tap out at 113 mph when McGee said, “I’m about to post it.”
 At that moment, the impact allegedly occurred.

 As an initial matter, we must caution that we do not know the merits of any of these allegations.
 While it is plausible that McGee was traveling in excess of 100 mph, we don’t know if the alleged Snapchat usage, if any, was to blame.
 Apparently, the accident occurred just before McGee could post the alleged snap, so proving as much will likely have to come from the passenger witnesses.